About the John D. Odegard School of Aerospace Sciences

 Dr. Paul Lindseth, Dean, John D. Odegard School of Aerospace Sciences

-Responsible for providing academic, strategic, and entrepreneurial leadership of the John D. Odegard School of Aerospace Sciences, which is made up of fiver inter-related and accredited departments: Aviation, Atmospheric Sciences, Computer Science, Earth System Science and Policy and Space Studies.
+Responsible for providing academic, strategic, and entrepreneurial leadership of the John D. Odegard School of Aerospace Sciences, which is made up of four inter-related and accredited departments: Aviation, Atmospheric Sciences, Earth System Science and Policy and Space Studies.

 Lindseth has taught many courses in his UND career, including fixed and rotary wing private and commercial pilot flight courses as well as aviation safety.
 Lindseth has expertise in the area of human factors research with an extensive list of publications.
 In addition, his leadership helped establish the North Dakota Center of Excellence for Economic Development in Unmanned Aircraft Systems.
 He also led UND’s efforts as a designated FAA Center of Excellence in General Aviation Research from 2001-2013.